 Rifle (v1) (a): when fighting at a greater distance, Heavy Duty will generally wield this weapon instead of his shotgun.
 He can discharge a single round with this weapon to inflict his Agility +5 in damage, and can generally hit just about anything he can see with it.

-Shotgun (v1) (a): Heavy Duty can fire birdshot with this close-quarters weapon to inflict his Agility +4 damage in a sixty degree arc, buckshot to inflict his Agility +5 in damage to adjacent targets, or slugs to inflict his Agility +6 in damage to a single foe.
+Shotgun (v1) (a): Heavy Duty can fire birdshot with this close-quarters weapon to inflict his Agility +4 damage in a thirty degree arc, buckshot to inflict his Agility +5 in damage to adjacent targets, or slugs to inflict his Agility +6 in damage to a single foe.

 the Sledgehammer (v3) (i): for a time, Heavy Duty traded in all his firepower for the Sledgehammer, a BTR vehicle he can reconfigure in the field, taking the form of either a tracked or wheeled gun platform.
-The rather versatile Sledgehammer is described in its own vehicular entry.
+The versatile Sledgehammer is described in its own vehicular entry.

-Heavy Duty's eight field uniform is a variant on his seventh.
+Heavy Duty's eighth field uniform is a variant on his seventh.
 It is comprised of a skin-tight gray T-shirt, two-tone green padded trousers, black leather boots, black leather gloves with steel wrist guards, a black leather belt with a black buckle, black web gear, and a blue bandana.

 Another variation on his seventh uniform, Heavy Duty's ninth consists of a skin-tight, grass green T-shirt, pastel orange and brown padded trousers, black leather boots, black leather gloves with steel wrist guards, a black leather belt, black web gear, and a black bandana.

 Heavy Duty's tenth uniform is another new creation.
-It includes a dark gray, long sleeved shirt beneath a bright green, pouch-laden vest, tan trousers, dark gray boots and wrist guards, a dark gray leather belt, tan holsters/sheaths for his weapons, and a pastel orange bandana.
+It includes a dark gray, long-sleeved shirt beneath a bright green, pouch-laden vest, tan trousers, dark gray boots and wrist guards, a dark gray leather belt, tan holsters/sheaths for his weapons, and a pastel orange bandana.

 Browning .50 (a): returning to Heavy Duty's arsenal of death-dealing devices, this back-breaker needs to be fired with a tripod.
 It inflicts his Agility +6 in damage when firing a short burst of ammunition, or his Agility +7 in damage when fired continuously.